jainpradhuman2311/API-Insight-Lab/CONTRIBUTING.md

 ---

-Thank you for contributing to API Performance Tester! 🚀
+Thank you for contributing to API Insight Lab! 🚀